 Finding and applying for internships and other professional development experiences can be very similar to conducting a search for full-time employment.
 You must identify positions of interest to you, apply to postings, and, if selected, proceed through the interviewing and hiring process.
-University of Maryland Global Campus offers multiple resources to assist you through the InternPLUS program.
+University of Maryland Global Campus offers multiple resources to assist you through InternPLUS.

 Search by Job Title or Location